ypaulsussman/yblog/content/posts/Zero to One.md

 A great business is defined by its ability to generate cash flows in the future.
 - Simply stated, the value of business today is the sum of all the money it will make in the future.
 (To properly evaluate a business, you also have to discount those future cash flows to their present worth, since a given amount of money today is worth more than the same amount in the future.)
-- For a company to be valuable in must grow and endure, but most entrepreneurs focus only on short-term growth.
+- For a company to be valuable it must grow and endure, but most entrepreneurs focus only on short-term growth.
     - They have an excuse: growth is easy to measure, but durability isn’t.
     - If you focus on near-term growth above all else, you miss the most important question you should be asking: will this business still be around a decade from now?

 Every monopoly is unique, but they usually share some combination of the following characteristics: proprietary technology, network effects, economies of scale, and branding.
-- Proprietary technology is the most substantive advantage of company can have because it makes your product difficult or impossible to replicate.
+- Proprietary technology is the most substantive advantage a company can have because it makes your product difficult or impossible to replicate.
     - As a good rule of thumb, proprietary technology must be at least 10 times better than its closest substitute in some important dimension.
     - The clearest way to make a 10x improvement is to invent something completely new.
 - Network effects can be powerful, but:
     - you’ll never reap them unless your product is valuable to its very first users when the network is necessarily small.
-    - Paradoxically, then, network effects businesses must start with especially small markets.
+    - Paradoxically, then, network-effects businesses must start with especially small markets.
-- A monopoly business gets stronger as it gets bigger: the fixed cost of creating a product (engineering, management, office space) can be spread out over ever greater quantities of sales.
+- A monopoly business gets stronger as it gets bigger: the fixed cost of creating a product (engineering, management, office space) can be spread out over ever-greater quantities of sales.
     - Service businesses especially are difficult to make monopolies.
     - A good startup should have the potential for great scale build into its first design.
 - A company has a monopoly on its own brand by definition, so creating a strong brand is a powerful way to claim a monopoly.